-Biotin is one of the B vitamins, known as vitamin B7 and also called vitamin H. It is a water-soluble vitamin that our body needs for it mainly assists with cell growth and in the breakdown of food and transforming it into the energy we need.
-It is also involved in the production of DNA and RNA that helps in the development and proper function of our body systems.
+Biotin is one of the B vitamins, known as vitamin B7 and also called vitamin H. A water-soluble vitamin that our body needs.
+It mainly assists with cell growth and in the breakdown of food and transforming it into the energy we need.
+Also involved in the production of DNA and RNA that helps in the development and proper function of our body systems.

 Read and discover the health benefits that you can get from Vitamin B7 or biotin.
 Know the reasons why it is essential for optimal health and wellness.